takuya-takeuchi/Demo/Multimedia/GStreamer/03_Publish2Kvs/README.md

-# Recerive Stream
+# Publish vidoe stream to AWS KVS

 ## Abstracts

-* How to recerive stream like RTSP and persist every frame into storage as jpeg
+* How to publis video stream from mp4 file
-  * And drop corrupted frame until key frame come.

 ## Requirements